Welcome to the Kestrel's Class Page

 Mathletics

-The children have received password to access Mathletics.
-Tasks have been set for the children and it would be helpful if they could practise at home.
+The children will receive a password to access Mathletics.
+Tasks will be set for the children and it would be helpful if they could practise at home.

 Online SPAG and Read Theory Practise